openebs/website/website/src/blogs/2018-05-28-container-attached-storage-cas-taking-off-nicely.md

 author: Uma Mukkara
 author_info: Contributor at openebs.io, Co-founder & COO@MayaData.
 Uma led product development in the early days of MayaData (CloudByte).
 date: 28-05-2018
-tags: Cas, Kubernetes, Stateful Applications, OpenEBS, Mayaonline
+tags: Cas, Kubernetes, Stateful Applications, OpenEBS, MayaOnline
 excerpt: I had the fortune of presenting to a group of brilliant folks at SNIA India SDC event last week.
 This event being in Bangalore, I could sense the heat emanating from technology savvy brains mostly from the storage companies like DELL-EMC, NetApp, RedHat storage, HP storage etc
 ---